Conservation Ecology Center News

-In September, Conservation Ecology Center researcher John McEvoy traveled to Mongolia to study the movement behavior of reintroduced Przewalski’s horses—the last of the truly wild horse species.
+In September 2017, Conservation Ecology Center researcher John McEvoy traveled to Mongolia to study the movement behavior of reintroduced Przewalski’s horses.

 Sep.
 01, 2017

-Smithsonian scientists are tracking endangered Asian elephants in Myanmar via satellite collars, and their efforts to understand how elephants use their habitat has revealed a troubling rise in...
+Smithsonian scientists are tracking endangered Asian elephants in Myanmar via satellite collars.
+Their efforts have revealed a troubling rise in poaching.

 Aug.
 18, 2017

 We’re celebrating the one-year anniversary of the reintroduction of scimitar-horned oryx to the wild!
 As part of the celebration, we’re asking for help naming two of our scimitar-horned oryx calves...